 Warnings While Using This Medicine

-- Make sure your doctor knows if you are breastfeeding or have kidney disease, liver disease, anemia, bleeding problems, high blood pressure, congestive heart failure (CHF), systemic lupus erythematosus (SLE), or a history of ulcers or other digestive problems.
+- Tell your doctor if you have kidney disease, liver disease, bleeding problems, high blood pressure, congestive heart failure, asthma, lupus or a similar connective tissue disorder, or a history of ulcers or other digestive problems.
 Tell your doctor if you drink alcohol or smoke.